Chania: Climate

-Topography

 The climate in Chania is further complemented due to the terrain and can vary throughout its regions and elevations and according to its topography.
 At the south lies the mountain range of Lefka Ori.
 Furthermore, prevailing winds, such as those of the West side and South of Crete, in addition to the North side—all interact to form its climate.

 Government

 The municipality of Chania was formed in the 2011 local government reform by the merger of the following seven former municipalities, that became municipal units: